How Trump quietly made the historic decision to launch strikes in Iran - Local News 8

 US strikes involved more than 125 aircraft

-Ahead of Saturday’s strikes, the US gave Israel a heads up it was going to attack.
+Ahead of the Saturday strikes, the US gave Israel a heads-up it was going to attack.
 Netanyahu held a five-hour meeting with top Israeli officials that lasted through the US strikes, according to a source familiar with the meeting.

 Trump and Netanyahu spoke by phone again afterward, and the Israeli prime minister praised the US attack in a video message, saying it was carried out “with complete operational coordination between the IDF and the United States military.”